Grappe501/arkansas-political-history/site/src/content/pages/misc/decision-initialize-the-brain-of-the-build.md

 tags:
   - migration:uncategorized
 ---
 # Decision: Initialize the Brain of the Build

 ## Date
 2025-03-26

 ## Context
-The project’s scope and longevity require a durable system for preserving decisions, reasoning, and evolving understanding.
+The project's scope and longevity require a durable system for preserving decisions, reasoning, and evolving understanding.

 ## Decision
-Create a versioned, markdown-based “Brain of the Build” that serves as the authoritative memory of the project.
+Create a versioned, markdown-based "Brain of the Build" that serves as the authoritative memory of the project.

 ## Alternatives Considered
 - Wiki-style documentation (rejected due to overwrite risk)